 Jonathan founded Cinnabar in 1982 in a small Hollywood back lot.
-As Cinnabar gained a reputation for getting the job done and for solving any problem on deadline in a creative, collaborative way, it rapidly became one of the entertainment industry’s leading fabrication and special EFX companies.
+As Cinnabar gained a reputation for getting the job done and solving problems in a creative, collaborative way, it rapidly became one of the entertainment industry’s leading fabrication and special EFX companies.

 In recent years, Jonathan has focused Cinnabar’s bold approach to content delivery to producing, designing and fabricating museum exhibitions that engage, entertain and educate modern audiences.

-As Chief Operating Officer of Cinnabar, Kip will oversee the operational, contractual, financial, and legal aspects of completing projects.
+As Chief Operating Officer of Cinnabar, Kip, with 28 years of experience in construction, fabrication, and management, oversees the operational, contractual, financial, and legal aspects of completing projects.

-Always an avid builder, he became a site carpenter directing out of high school and, shortly thereafter, a project superintendent.
-He actively participated in multiple associated trades, learning the skills necessary to bring a construction project to completion, from start to finish, which was supplemented by attending Montgomery College for Construction Management in Rockville, Maryland.
+An avid builder, he became a site carpenter directly out of high school and, shortly thereafter, a project superintendent.
+Kip attended Montgomery College for Construction Management in Rockville, Maryland.
+Having actively participated in multiple associated trades, Kip understands what is necessary in bringing a construction project to completion.
 He became General Manager of a well known and respected high-end residential and custom commercial builder, Walter E. Lynch & Company, in Washington DC where he remained for 12 years.

 Kip was also an integral part of the project management team handling the construction and subsequent renovation of the Jack Kent Cooke Stadium for the Washington Redskins in Landover, Maryland, giving him the additional learning experience of dealing with the legendary Mr. Cooke on a daily basis.